Carer's assessment

 How the assessment could help you

-As a result, you may be eligible for support from the council.
-The council will also offer you advice and guidance to help you with your caring responsibilities.
+As a result, you may be eligible for support from us.
+We will also offer you advice and guidance to help you with your caring responsibilities.

 Support might include: